qgis/QGIS-Documentation/docs/user_manual/managing_data_source/create_layers.rst

 Use of indexes
 --------------

-When requesting a layer through a virtual layer, indexes of this source layer will be used in the following ways:
+When requesting a layer through a virtual layer, the source layer indices will be used in the following ways:

 * if an ``=`` predicate is used on the primary key column of the layer, the